tud-ccc/hybrid-quantum/examples/qir/README.md

 # Quantum MLIR Examples

 This directory contains several MLIR examples demonstrating various quantum algorithms.
-These examples illustrate how quantum circuits and protocols can be represented using MLIR and the QIR dialect.
+These examples illustrate how quantum circuits and protocols can be represented using MLIR and the QILLR dialect.
 The following examples are included:

 - `bell_states.mlir`
 - `simple_vqe.mlir`